stonexjr/geodesic_grid_dvr/README.md

 ```
     export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:path/to/*.so"
 ```
-or add them to the environment variable `Path` for Window machine
+or add them to the environment variable `Path` for Windows machine

 # License
 MIT